Buy or Sell DexCom Inc. (DXCM) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DXCM starting from Sylvain Jereme M, who sale 600 shares at the price of $422.94 back on Mar 04.
-After this action, Sylvain Jereme M now owns 14,662 shares of DexCom Inc., valued at $253,764 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DXCM starting from Patterson Chad, who sale 776 shares at the price of $401.27 back on Mar 10.
+After this action, Patterson Chad now owns 15,228 shares of DexCom Inc., valued at $311,386 using the latest closing price.

-Patterson Chad, the EVP, Global Marketing of DexCom Inc., sale 46 shares at $413.97 during a trade that took place back on Mar 01, which means that Patterson Chad is holding 12,528 shares at $19,043 based on the most recent closing price.
+Selvaraj Shelly Ramasamy, the SVP Chief Information Officer of DexCom Inc., sale 2,366 shares at $401.27 during a trade that took place back on Mar 10, which means that Selvaraj Shelly Ramasamy is holding 11,454 shares at $949,405 based on the most recent closing price.

 Stock Fundamentals for DXCM